markmoxon/aviator-source-code-bbc-micro/README.md

 There are five main folders in this repository, which reflect the order of the build process.

-* [1-source-files](1-source-files) contains all the different source files, such as the main assembler source files, image binaries, BASIC loader programs, boot files and so on
+* [1-source-files](1-source-files) contains all the different source files, such as the main assembler source files, image binaries, BASIC loader programs, boot files and so on.

-* [2-build-files](2-build-files) contains build-related scripts, such as the crc32 verification scripts
+* [2-build-files](2-build-files) contains build-related scripts, such as the crc32 verification scripts.

-* [3-assembled-output](3-assembled-output) contains the output from the assembly process, when the source files are assembled and the results processed by the build files
+* [3-assembled-output](3-assembled-output) contains the output from the assembly process, when the source files are assembled and the results processed by the build files.

-* [4-reference-binaries](4-reference-binaries) contains the correct binaries for each release, so we can verify that our assembled output matches the reference
+* [4-reference-binaries](4-reference-binaries) contains the correct binaries for each release, so we can verify that our assembled output matches the reference.

-* [5-compiled-game-discs](5-compiled-game-discs) contains the final output of the build process: an SSD disc image that contains the compiled game and which can be run on real hardware or in an emulator
+* [5-compiled-game-discs](5-compiled-game-discs) contains the final output of the build process: an SSD disc image that contains the compiled game and which can be run on real hardware or in an emulator.

 ## Building Aviator from the source